Hearing Loss, Deafness, and the Hard-of-Hearing

-The American Academy of Family Physicians encourages all family physicians to become knowledgeable about the prevention, evaluation and treatment of deafness and hearing loss in patients of all ages.
+The American Academy of Family Physicians encourages all family physicians to become knowledgeable in the prevention, evaluation and treatment of deafness and hearing loss in patients of all ages.

 Family physicians are encouraged to:

-- Consider the needs of patients who are deaf and hard-of-hearing, including referring patients for hearing assessment, hearing aids, cochlear implants, other assistive devices, and hearing dogs.
+- Family physicians are further encouraged to consider the needs of their deaf and hard-of-hearing patients including cultural identification, educational history, measured hearing, hearing aids, cochlear implants, other assistive devices, and hearing-ear dogs.

-- Provide visual aids to facilitate patient education and communication (e.g., charts, diagrams, models) as well as online resources.
+- Provide visual aids to facilitate patient education and communication.